-For years the U.S. government was considered the gold standard of good credit.
+For years the U.S. government was looked to as the gold standard for good credit.
 Due to its taxing power and healthy finances, it was considered one of the safest investments in the world.
-Today, that picture has changed somewhat – and now, four U.S.-based non-financial companies have higher credit ratings than the country itself: Microsoft, Johnson & Johnson, and Exxon Mobil.
+After the recession, that picture changed.

-The agencies rate each issuer on a letter scale based on these and other factors.
-The ratings differ somewhat among the three agencies, but the highest ranking—AAA for Fitch and S&P, Aaa for Moody's—indicates that the borrowing entity is extremely unlikely to default on its debts.
+The agencies rate each issuer on a letter scale based on these and other criteria.
+The ratings differ somewhat between the three agencies, but the highest-ranking—AAA for Fitch and S&P, and Aaa for Moody's—indicates that the borrowing entity is extremely unlikely to default on its debts.

 Alone, the downgrade didn't have a meaningful impact on the market.
 The other two agencies retained their high ratings, and even S&P itself distinguishes the difference between AAA and AA as being an "extremely strong capacity to meet financial commitments" versus a "very strong capacity" to do so.

-However, the fact that the USA is no longer afforded the highest ranking by all three agencies, whereas Microsoft, ExxonMobil, and Johnson & Johnson all retain that status, means that the four companies are seen as having lower credit risk than the government.
-This advantage is justified in the sense that all three companies have much better debt profiles than the country as a whole.
-At the same time, however, the United States has the ability to “monetize” – or pay off its debt by printing money – something that of course can't be said for corporations.
+The fact that the U.S. was no longer afforded the highest ranking by all three agencies, whereas Microsoft and Johnson & Johnson both retain that status, means that the two companies are seen as having lower credit risk than the government.
+This advantage is justified in the sense that both companies have much better debt profiles than the country as a whole.
+However, the U.S. can monetize or pay off its debt by printing money and using taxation powers—something that can't be said for corporations.

 The AAA Rating Isn’t Everything